Travelbacon/MMM-TomTomTrafficIncidents/README.md

 Here you can select in which way traffic should be displayed.
 There are three options: absolute, delay, and relative delay.
 - `absolute`: roads will be marked green for high speed and marked red for low speed traffic..
 ![absolute traffic speed](./TrafficAbsolute.png "Absolute")
-- `delay`: roads will be marked green for normal traffic speed and marked red when traffic speed is slower than normal.
+- `relative`: roads will be marked green for normal traffic speed and marked red when traffic speed is slower than normal.
 ![relative traffic flow](./TrafficRelative.png "Relative")
 - `relative-delay`:  only the roads where the traffic speed is slower than normal will be marked on the map.
 ![only relative delays](./TrafficRelativeDelay.png "Relative Delay")

-- `refresh`: integer that is ms for a refresh of traffic and incident information.
+- `refresh`: integer that is the amount of ms for a refresh of traffic and incident information.
 Default `(15 * 60 * 1000)`.
+Equals 15 minuts.
 On TomTom you get 2.5000 transactions on daily basis for free.
-When you reach the limit, "HTTP 403 – Over the limit error" errors will occur.
-You will see them in the log of MagicMirror.
+When you reach the limit, "HTTP 403 – Over the limit error" errors will be shown in the log of MagicMirror.
-The calculation is something I have to figure out in detail.
-From https://developer.tomtom.com/store/maps-api I read that each 15 requests for a map, traffic, and incidents counts as one request.
-The Map is not being refreshed, but traffic and accidents are.
-The question open is, is one road on request or the whole map one request?
-So far I read the documentation, each road or accident is one request.
-Meaning that once per 15 minutes leave a lot of room.
+The calculation of the amount of request is hard to guess.
+It depends on the amount of accidents and traffic.
+But 2.500 requests is hard to reach.
+15 incidents count as one requests.

 - `showIncidents`:  `true`/`false` default is `true`
 Shows incidents like road blocks, incidents, narrowing, road construction etc. etc. on the map.